automl/SMAC3/doc/basic_usage.rst

 .. code-block:: bash

-        python smac --scenario SCENARIO --seed INT --verbose_level LEVEL --modus MODUS
+        python smac --scenario SCENARIO --seed INT --verbose_level LEVEL --mode MODE

 Required:
      * *scenario*: Path to the file that specifies the `scenario <options.html#scenario>`_ for this *SMAC*-run.
 Optional:
      * *seed*: The integer that the random-generator will be based upon. **Default**: 12345
      * *verbose_level*: in [INFO, DEBUG], specifies the logging-verbosity. **Default**: INFO
-     * *modus*: in [SMAC, ROAR].
+     * *mode*: in [SMAC, ROAR].
 SMAC will use the bayeasian optimization with an intensification process, whereas ROAR stands for Random Online Adaptive Racing. **Default**: SMAC

 In the scenario file, there are two mandatory parameters: The **algo**-parameter defines how *SMAC* will call the target algorithm.
 Parameters will be appended to the call